Shelby Conrad becoming Portage's all-around package

 PORTAGE — Shelby Conrad knows what it takes to qualify for the state meet.

-The Portage junior also likes how the season is progressing for her and her teammates, heading into Saturday’s Duneland Athletic Conference meet at Lake Central and the upcoming sectional.
+The Portage junior also likes how the season is progressing for her and her teammates, heading into Saturday’s Duneland Athletic Conference meet at Crown Point and the upcoming sectional.

 “I'm definitely excited personally, and I know I'm excited for the team because we’ve worked so hard all season,” she said.
 “And we just want our hard work to really show up there.”